jacekobst1/howbigg/posts/ultrawide-vs-dual-monitors.md

 Curved screens are designed to mimic the natural curvature of the human eye, reducing the need for your eyes to adjust to the screen's edges.
 This can lead to **less eye strain** and **improved visual comfort** during long periods of use.

-Furthermore, curved screens can **enhance the perception of depth and immersion**, as the screen edges appear to wrap around your field of view.
+Curved screens make **things look more realistic** because the screen edges seem to wrap around what you see.
 This can be especially beneficial for ultrawide monitors, which already offer a wide view.

 However, curved screens might **cause slight image distortion**, making them less suitable for color-critical work or precise graphic design tasks.